On additive bases in infinite abelian semigroups: Introduction

-\end{theorem} In particular, $X'_T(h,k)=O_T(h^{2k+1})$ for every $k \ge 1$.
-Nash-Nathanson's proof of \eqref{eq:nn} uses Kneser's theorem\footnote{This is not the same as Kneser's better known theorem on the cardinality of the sumset of two finite sets in an abelian group.} on the lower asymptotic density of sumsets in $\N$.
-Now such a theorem is not available in every translatable semigroup.
-Our main tool in proving Theorems \ref{th:x1} and \ref{th:x2} will be \textit{invariant means}, that is, finitely-additive translation-invariant probability measures on $G$.
-Invariant means are similar in many ways to the asymptotic density, but they are defined abstractly and it is less straightforward to infer properties of a set from its probability measure.
+Nash-Nathanson's proof of \eqref{eq:nn} uses Kneser's theorem\footnote{This is not the same as, but related to, Kneser's well known theorem on the cardinality of the sumset of two finite sets in an abelian group (see for instance \cite[Theorem 5.5]{tv}).} on the lower asymptotic density of sumsets in $\N$.
+Now such a theorem is not available in every infinite abelian semigroup $T$.
+Our main tool in proving Theorem \ref{th:x2} will be \textit{invariant means}, that is, translation-invariant nonnegative functionals of norm 1 on $l^\infty(T)$ (see Section \ref{sec:invariant} for a precise definition).
+When restricted to indicator functions on $T$, an invariant mean gives rise to a ``density'' which is some sort of probability measure, albeit being only finitely additive.
+This notion of density is similar in many ways to the asymptotic density, but it is defined abstractly and it is less straightforward to infer properties of a set from its density.
 In \cite[Theorem 7]{llp}, invariant means were already used, but their use in the study of $X_T$ is new.
 We believe that invariant means will become part of the standard toolbox to study additive problems in abelian semigroups.